-- If you are doing curb-side drop off, a staff member will help your child from the car to the classroom. - If your child has a favorite toy or blanket that they are attached to, please practice leaving it in a - safe place (the car seat or a specific spot at home) so your child can trust it will be there when they If your child is having a difficult drop off, stick to the routine.
-As soon as you change the routine, - the message is that you also don't feel safe or comfortable, which will likely make your child feel more uneasy. - Feel free to call or email if drop off was challenging or if you have any questions/concerns.
+- Let your child walk from the car rather than being carried. - Say goodbye at the classroom door, allowing your child to walk in independently. - If you are doing curb-side drop off, a staff member will help your child from the car to the classroom. - If your child has a favorite toy or blanket that they are attached to, please practice leaving it in a safe place (the car seat or a specific spot at home) so your child can trust it will be there when they return. - If your child is having a difficult drop off, stick to the routine.
+As soon as you change the routine, the message is that you also don't feel safe or comfortable, which will likely make your child feel more uneasy. - Allow the staff to help by guiding your child into the classroom. - Feel free to call or email if drop off was challenging or if you have any questions/concerns.